 Developing students on a deeper level

-Our goal is to enable students at NTNU to develop themselves both as engineers and co-workers.
+Our goal is to enable students at NTNU to develop themselves both as engineers and team members.

 We do this by designing and building both the hardware and software of our own AUV's and ROV's, which we then compete with nationally and internationally.

 Students joining Vortex are given the tools and training they need to complete the project, and for most, a year at Vortex is a great introduction to working together on a proper engineering project.
-Our partnerships give companies access to 40 engaged students with work experience and for the students we give them the opportunity to dive into and explore what the maritime industry has to offer.
+Our partnerships give companies access to over 50 engaged students with work experience, and the members are given the opportunity to dive into and explore what the maritime industry has to offer.

 The Board is responsible for coordinating the project and securing a sustainable development of the organization.
 Their involvement ensures close cooperation between the respective group leaders, and the team’s overall progression, budget and well-being